 Mental health workforce

-Although the definition of a ‘mental health worker’ may be debated, there is broad agreement that the workforce is divided into three inter-related sectors – specialist, generalist and lived experience (Cleary, Thomas and Boyle 2020).
-This section is broadly structured into specialist, generalist and lived experience sections, although these categories are by no means definitive or mutually exclusive.
+Although there is no universal definition of what a ‘mental health worker’ is, there is broad agreement that the workforce is divided into three inter-related sectors - specialist, generalist and lived experience (Cleary, Thomas and Boyle 2020).
+This section is broadly structured into specialist, generalist and lived experience sections, although it should be noted that these categories are by no means definitive or mutually exclusive.

 Specialist workers

 Specialist workers provide mental health services directly and may include professionals with tertiary training in a mental health-related field.
-For the purpose of this section, the specialist workforce is considered to include psychiatrists, mental health nurses, psychologists and mental health occupational therapists.
+For the purpose of this section, the specialist workforce is considered to include psychiatrists, mental health nurses, psychologists, mental health occupational therapists and accredited mental health social workers.

 Generalist workers

 Generalist workers include other professionals who engage in mental health-related work or with people experiencing mental illness, but who may not have specialist training in mental health.
-Alternatively, generalist workers may include people in administrative or research roles that are vital to support the specialist workforce.
+Alternatively, generalist workers may include people in administrative or research roles that support the specialist workforce.

 Lived experience workers